 The research focus of this interdisciplinary research cluster is on writing practices, their cultural contexts and impacts.
 We are interested in all forms of creative and academic writing, reflective practices, academic literacies, and translation as a creative act.

-The group aims to promote research into questions about values and reasons in all these subject areas and, where appropriate – to explore parallels between them.
+This Research Group aims to promote research into questions about values and reasons as these arise in any subject area, and where appropriate to explore parallels and discrepancies between different approaches taken in different contexts.

 The group is co-chaired by Professor Annika Mombauer and Dr Luc-André Brunet, and encompasses the research interests of a number of members of the History Department whose work focuses on war and conflict, their causes, nature, and effects.